Cheetahzzzz1/Cloud-Based-NLP-Model-for-Automated-Document-Summarization/README.md

 - 📄 **PDF Upload Support**
   Upload and extract text directly from PDF files for all actions.

-- ⚙️ **Light/Dark Mode UI**
+- 🌗 **Light/Dark Mode UI**
-  Beautiful theme toggle with responsive, modern design.
+  Modern responsive interface with a glowing aesthetic and theme toggle.

 ---

 ## 🧪 Usage Guide

 1. **Summarization**
-   Paste text or upload a PDF → choose summarization → select Pegasus or traditional method → get instant output.
+   Paste text or upload a PDF → choose summarization → select Pegasus or frequency-based → view results.

 2. **Sentiment Analysis**
-   The app uses VADER to compute compound polarity scores and charts the emotional tone.
+   Uses VADER to compute compound polarity scores and visualize via Chart.js.

 3. **Word Cloud**
-   Generates a word cloud highlighting the most frequent non-stop words.
+   Instantly generates a word cloud for the most frequent non-stop words.

 ---